mrowrpurr/ConsoleCommands_Prototype/README.md

 ![Custom Console Commands](Images/Logo.png)

----

-> _Thanks to milzschnitte for reverse engineering the Console menu value locations_

----

 Utility mod for mod authors.

 Makes it easy to create your own custom commands for the ~ Skyrim console.